GarimaGarg29/Fakenewsdetector/README.md

-# fake_news_classifier
-fake news classifier using nlp
+# fake news classifier using Natural Language Processing
 Machine Learning Algorithms used are Multinomial Naive Bayes and Passive Aggressive Classifier Algorithm